cli/cli/acceptance/README.md

 ## Acceptance Tests

 The acceptance tests are blackbox* tests that are expected to interact with resources on a real GitHub instance.
+They are built on top of [`go-internal/testscript` module](https://pkg.go.dev/github.com/rogpeppe/go-internal/testscript), which supports a variety of commands for defining filesystem-based tests.

 *Note: they aren't strictly blackbox because `exec gh` commands delegate to a binary set up by `testscript` that calls into `ghcmd.Main`.
 However, since our real `func main` is an extremely thin adapter over `ghcmd.Main`, this is reasonable.
 This tradeoff avoids us building the binary ourselves for the tests, and allows us to get code coverage metrics.